gnolang/gno/docs/how-to-guides/creating-dao.md

 Message handlers are registered at core creation and new message handlers can be registered via proposals to extend the DAO capabilities.

 ## Practical Implementation
+In this section, we will showcase how to implement your own DAO using the `dao_maker` package suite.

 ### Setting Up Your Workspace